-Black Bears and Blueberries Publishing aims to create and develop Native children’s books for all young people written by Native authors and illustrators.
+Black Bears & Blueberries Publishing aims to create and develop Native children’s books for all young people written by Native authors and illustrators.

 Springboard’s Incubator is a fiscal sponsorship program that provides sponsorship for arts groups and individual artist projects that do not want (or are not ready) to become tax-exempt nonprofit organizations.
 In other words, we make it possible for groups to receive tax-deductible grants and donations as they grow.
 In addition, Incubator artists receive support for their fundraising and marketing efforts, legal referrals, and networking support.

 Incubator is designed for arts groups and individual artist projects that have a nonprofit purpose and/or are looking at becoming their own tax exempt nonprofit organization.
 Sponsored projects must be artist-led, fit with the mission of Springboard for the Arts, and be based in or producing work in Minnesota.
 Learn more about the Incubator program here.